 Optuma also specializes in Gann tools with a full suite, including Gann Grid Lines, Gann Fans, Gann Swing, and even a square of nine charts.

-To top it off, they have also implemented an excellent astrological analysis suite as an upgrade for those of you who believe in that sort of thing, yes commodity traders, I am talking about you :).
+To top it off, they have also implemented an excellent astrological analysis suite as an upgrade for those of you who believe in that sort of thing; yes, commodity traders, I am talking about you :).

-Stock Systems and Back Testing
+Stock Systems and Backtesting

 Optuma has backtesting well covered also, with a well-implemented backtesting and system analysis toolset, which is up there with the industry leaders.
 Still, unlike the others, you do not need a Ph.D. in mathematics to set up and test your system.
-The advanced programming language which connects all of Optuma together is simple to use, and there are many detailed and helpful videos available so you can also teach yourself.
+The advanced programming language that connects all of Optuma is simple to use, and there are many detailed and helpful videos available so you can also teach yourself.
 The code runs lightning-fast, and you can scan entire markets quickly and effectively.

 The quality of the backtesting and advanced statistical analysis is due to the fact the CEO, Mathew Verdouw, and many of the development team are certified Chartered Market Technicians (CMT) and Certified Financial Technicians (CFTe) like myself.
-So the quality of the testing tools is first class.
+So, the quality of the testing tools is first-class.

 Ease Of Use